satvikxbansal/Spotter--Mediapipe-/README.md

 - Plan fit
 - Trophy proximity
 - Camera friction
+- Quality capacity
+- Movement balance
+- Cue clusters
+- Rest response
 - Progression readiness
 - Target fit
 - Session fit
+- Exercise reacquisition
+- Exercise preference
+- Repeat exercise progress
+- Personal baseline
 - Quality PRs

+New users no longer have to wait for six saved sessions before Spotter can say something specific. `SignalGenerationContext` enables bootstrap signals for the first 1-5 sessions, including first-session consistency, setup quality, rep cleanliness, repeat-exercise progress, and a personal baseline.

+Cue-driven trends now use shared normalization and clustering:

+- `CueNormalizer` trims, lowercases, collapses whitespace, strips trailing punctuation, and removes common leading words.
+- `CueClusterTaxonomy` maps normalized cues into coaching families such as knee tracking, hip hinge, trunk brace, shoulder stack, elbow alignment, wrist position, depth/range, tempo, balance, head/neck, foot placement, and breathing.

+The trend layer also has `TrendWindowPolicy` so repeated cues and camera-friction counts focus on recent sessions or recent days instead of all-time history.
+This keeps old problems from overpowering current training evidence after the user has fixed them.

 ### Coach Insights

-The AI Coach Insight Engine is local and deterministic right now.
+The AI Coach Insight Engine is local and deterministic by default.

-It does not call OpenAI, ChatGPT, Firebase, Supabase, or any external LLM.
+It does not call OpenAI, ChatGPT, Firebase, Supabase, or any external LLM in the default build.
 That is intentional.

 The engine creates evidence-backed insights for: